PhilaNgcamu/problem-solving-challenges/Day-52-Recursion/README.md

 - If there's no base case, the function will not stop calling itself until the terminal shows the error, which may lead to stack overflow.
 - Forgetting to return or returning the wrong thing

+<h2>Helper Method Recursion</h2>

+- This is useful when we create an empty array where we will store the data in and then call the helper function.
+- The reason for it is that every time the main function is called it resets the array to an empty array.
+So, we need a helper function to collect data for use without the main function resetting the array to an empty one.